Suicide Grief Support Services

 Losing a loved one to suicide is a painful and difficult experience.
 Samaritans is here to offer suicide loss survivors nonjudgmental listening and peer support.
 We provide many programs to support survivors in their grieving.

-Our Grief Support Services have both in person and virtual programs.
+Our Suicide Grief Support Services offers virtual programs.
 Participants have joined virtual meetings from all over the country to connect with their peers for comfort and shared understanding.

 A group of individuals sitting in a circle.

-Samaritans SafePlace meetings are peer support groups of caring people who have lost a loved one to suicide.
+Samaritans SafePlace meetings are caring support groups for suicide loss survivors.
 Meetings are facilitated by trained volunteers who have also lost a loved one to suicide.
 SafePlace is not a professional therapy group, but rather a peer support group providing a forum for exploring feelings often not understood by others.
 It offers a chance to share helpful resources, and to give and get support through the long process of grieving.
 Meetings are free, ongoing, and drop-in.

 Everyone is welcome to join our meetings at any time after their loss.
 For some people, it’s a few weeks or months, and for others, it may be many years before they are ready.
 Before joining, we suggest you reflect on the following questions: Am I ready to talk about my loss?
 Will I be able to share the airtime with others?
 Will I be comfortable listening to others talk about their losses?
 If the answer is no, or you aren’t sure, we suggest you start with a Survivor to Survivor visit, where trained suicide loss survivor volunteers will meet with you privately.